hackaninstant/Servo-Shutter/README.md

 Servo:
 - Data: D9 on Nano
-- VCC: VIN on Nano
+- VCC: 6-7 volts on separate battery from Nano
 - GND: GND on Nano

 TLP127 Opto Isolator (optional):